 7. Monitor cross-device performance

-In today’s world, where many people have a phone, tablet and desktop or laptop, it’s a good idea to closely monitor the performance of your target CPA across various devices.
+In today’s world, where many people have a phone, tablet, and desktop or laptop, it’s a good idea to closely monitor the performance of your target CPA across various devices.

 Analyze conversion rates, user behavior, and the impact of device-specific bid adjustments.
 Adjust bids accordingly to maximize performance on each device.
-You may find that while customers do the research phase on their desktops, the majority of your purchases come from mobile.
-You can use this information to adjust your strategy accordingly.

 The takeaway